Hunter Passage 450: Design

-Standard equipment includes dual staterooms, with private heads and a transom hot and cold water shower.
-Air conditioning, a clothing washer and drier, a bathtub, and in-mast furling mainsail were factory options.
-The below decks headroom is 78 in.
-The design has Community of Europe certification for "unlimited offshore use".
+Standard accommodations include dual staterooms with private heads and a transom-mounted hot and cold water shower.
+Factory options included air conditioning, a washer and dryer, a bathtub, and an in-mast furling mainsail.
+Below decks headroom is 78 in.
+The design holds Community of Europe certification for "unlimited offshore use".

-The design has a hull speed of 8.32 kn.
+The boat has a calculated hull speed of 8.32 kn.

 Operational history

 Reviewer Quentin Warren, writing for Cruising World in 2002 praised the design's accommodations.
 He wrote: "This boat is comfortable to be aboard, light and airy, easy to handle from the cockpit, big on tankage, chockablock with amenities and perks - it’s no surprise that people are queued well down boat-show docks for the obligatory look-see.
 It isn’t traditional or classic or reserved; rather it’s a showcase of modern thinking with liveaboard focus."